Concrete Forms of Resistance | 25 mins | 2019 | HDV

-Encompassing international pavilions, theatres, museums, landscaped park and social housing, the vast exhibition complex was to be a public, civic space for economic and cultural exchange, decentralising power from Beirut and healing sectarian divisions.
-Never completed or operational, the fair's iconic buildings were used by militia forces at the outbreak of Lebanon’s civil war in 1975, and for many years served as a strategic base for the occupying Syrian army.
+Encompassing international pavilions, theatres, museums, landscaped park and social housing, the vast exhibition complex was to be a public realm, civic space for economic and cultural exchange, decentralising power from Beirut and healing sectarian divisions.
+Never completed or operational, the Fair's iconic buildings were used by militia forces at the outbreak of Lebanon’s civil war in 1975, and for many years served as a strategic base for the occupying Syrian army.

 Cinematographer, Editor, Director: Nick Jordan

 Wood carvers: Fawze Saboune, Abdullah Ezzeddine

 Voices: Oscar Niemeyer, Wassim Naghi, Samer Barakat, Yvette Chehade, Karina El-Helou,